Allybag/takbag/README.md

 # Goals
 Support TEI protocol (github.com/MortenLohne/racetrack/) to play against other bots
 Support Playtak protocol (playtak.com) which is sadly not PTN, and needs some web socket work
-Support TPS protocol to easily give customised positions to the engine (might be required for TEI)
 A simple search function using negamax (which would work as a nice Tinue solver)
 A simple search function using MonteCarlo
 A simple evaluation based on flat count